luxocrates/galaxiasm/ASSEMBLER.md

 ## Limitations

 The Galaxiasm assembler was written to compile a symbolicated disassembly of the Galaxian ROMs, and it doesn’t do a whole lot more than that.
-Notably, it doesn’t allow sources to include other sources, and has no provision for macros.
+Notably, it has no provision for macros.

 ## Command-line options